neelchauhan/www.neelc.org/content/posts/freebsd-ad-login.md

     	template shell = /bin/sh
     	template homedir = /home/%U

-Like always, the all-caps fields should be self-explanatory.
+Like always, the all-caps fields with underscores should be self-explanatory.

 If you don't have a `/home` or `/usr/home` directory, make one now as `root`: